Torres Strait Bêche-de-mer and Trochus fisheries

 International: historically, markets have included China, France, Germany, Italy, Japan, the Philippines, Spain, Thailand, the United Kingdom and the United States

 a Fishery statistics are provided by fishing season, unless otherwise indicated.
 Fishing season is 1 January – 31 December.
 Value statistics are by financial year.
-Reported catch is understood to be gutted wet weight. b Some part of the ‘other sea cucumber’ catch may be prickly redfish. c As at 30 June 2017. d As at 1 July 2018.
+Reported catch is understood to be gutted wet weight. b As at 1 July 2018. c As at 1 July 2019.

 Notes: GVP Gross value of production. na Not available.
 TAC Total allowable catch.